-I often times move my plants around depending on the season and how each plant is thriving.
-I just recommend leaving your plant where there are for at least a few weeks so you can tell if they’re happy or not!
+I oftentimes move my plants around depending on the season and how each plant is thriving.
+I recommend leaving your plant where there are for at least a few weeks so you can tell if they’re happy or not.

-When it comes to watering, aim for one day a week (like the pothos).
+When it comes to watering your spider plant, aim for once a week (like the pothos).
 I find that my plants need extra watering during the summer months and less frequent watering in the winter.

 Be careful to not water them too much or they’ll become soggy which can lead to root rot.
 Put your finger into the soil before water to see if it’s still wet (which means don’t water it more!) or if it’s dried out and ready for more water.

 Should I cut the babies off my spider plant?